Four Things Done and Taught in Churches that Harm Christians-

 In order for the armor of God to work we have to understand what each piece is, what it does and what we have to do to possess it.
 Then we have to actually do the things that make us spiritually strong and give us protection from the schemes of the enemy (Ephesian 6:10-12, 1st Peter 5:8).

 When our minds our protected from the lies of the enemy we are empowered to think like God thinks.
 We know what’s real and true in a world of disinformation, propaganda and deception (Isaiah 5:20).
 The helmet of salvation gives us discernment (Malachi 3:18, Proverbs 10:13).
-Discernment keeps us from being sucked into worldly philosophies that have taken our world captive (Colossians 2:8).
+Discernment keeps us from being sucked into all the insane worldly philosophies that have literally taken our world captive in the last decade (Colossians 2:8).
 Philosophies like sexual hedonism, run-of-the-mill hedonism, radical gender ideology, the death movement, Marxism and progressive Christianity.

 When we have the helmet of salvation we see through all the corrupt and faulty ideas our world’s system is built on (Psalm 119:125, 1st Corinthians 3:19-20, 2nd Corinthians 1:12).
 Many of the philosophies popular today SOUND good, sensible and compassionate, some appear on the surface to be life-giving and beneficial.
-Nonetheless, because these beliefs and values are a byproduct of a fallen world they will inevitably lead a person to hell, literally and figuratively (Romans 1:18-32, 2nd Peter 4-10).
+Nonetheless, because these beliefs and values are a byproduct of a fallen world they will inevitably lead a person to hell, literally and figuratively (Romans 1:18-32).

 Sigh.